Phyllanthus Mirabilis

 Water - 🔸

 Allow the top half of the soil to dry out in between waters during blooms in autumn or winter.
 Once the pot feels light when lifted, compared to when you last watered it, this is the best time to rehydrate.
 Once the leaves begin to yellow or drop in succession, reduce the frequency of irrigations further to replicate its dormancy from late winter onwards.
 As long as the caudex never sits in soggy or standing water unnecessarily, it can be happy for years to come.
 It's always better to under-water a Phyllanthus than over-do it, as they naturally grow in semi-dry conditions of Laos, Myanmar & Thailand.
 Under-watering symptoms include curled or crispy leaves, wilted foliage, yellowing leaves and stunted growth.
 Over-watering symptoms include yellowing or browning leaves, stunted growth, wilting and a rotten base.
 Avoid the soil becoming overly saturated due to the species' susceptibility to root rot and other soilborne diseases.
 If this has happened to your specimen, increase the intensity light somewhat with fewer irrigations - a fully softened over base most likely will spell the end of its life.
 Over-watering is commonly caused by too little light or heat or a lack of drying soil in between irrigations.
-We would take the plant out of its pot and have a quick scan of its root systems, too.
+THE HOUSEPLANT DOCTOR™ recommends taking the plant out of its pot to have a quick scan of its root systems, too.
 Click here to learn more about root rot.

 Humidity - 🔸